aadeshsamdaria1/Cohort-Characterization-and-Clustering-of-Hypotension-Patients/README.md

-# Assignment 2 - Cohort Characterization and Clustering
+# Cohort Characterization and Clustering
 # COMP90089 - Machine Learning Applications for Health
-# Student Name: Aadesh Samdaria
-# Student ID: 1363757
-# Email: asamdaria@student.unimelb.edu.au

 ## Problem Description:
 The dataset contains information about patients with profound hypotension.
 The dataset includes the following columns: